W427697/Discord-/docs/get-started/nextjs.md

 <!-- prettier-ignore-end -->

-## Next.js Navigation
+## Next.js navigation

 <Callout>

-Please note that [next/navigation](https://nextjs.org/docs/app/building-your-application/routing) can only be used in components/pages in the `app` directory.
+Please note that [`next/navigation`](https://nextjs.org/docs/app/building-your-application/routing) can only be used in components/pages in the `app` directory.

 </Callout>